Classical shadows of stated skein representations at roots of unity: Introduction

 In TQFT, skein algebras appear through their non-trivial finite dimensional representations.
 Skein algebras admit such representations if and only if the parameter $A$ is a root of unity.
-A recent result of Bonahon and Wong in \cite{BonahonWong1} states, in particular, that when $A$ has odd order, there exists an embedding of the skein algebra with parameter $+1$ into the center of $\mathcal{S}_A(\mathbf{\Sigma})$.
+A recent result of Bonahon and Wong in \cite{BonahonWong1} states, in particular, that when $A$ has odd order, there exists an embedding of $\mathcal{S}_{+1}(\mathbf{\Sigma})$ into the center of $\mathcal{S}_A(\mathbf{\Sigma})$.
 Since each simple representation induces a character on the center of the skein algebra, using Bullock's isomorphism, one can associate to each isomorphism class of simple representation a point in the character variety.
-This invariant is called \textit{the classical shadow} of the representation. \\ \textit{Open surfaces.} In \cite{LeStatedSkein}, L\^e generalized the Kauffman-bracket skein algebras to open punctured surfaces.
-He called it the \textit{stated skein algebra} and we denote it by $\mathcal{S}_{\omega}(\mathbf{\Sigma})$.
+This invariant is called \textit{the classical shadow} of the representation. \\ \textit{Open surfaces.} In \cite{LeStatedSkein}, L\^e generalized the Kauffman-bracket skein algebras to open punctured surfaces based on the original work of Bonahon-Wong in \cite{BonahonWongqTrace}.
+We call it \textit{stated skein algebra} and denote it by $\mathcal{S}_{\omega}(\mathbf{\Sigma})$.
 It depends on an invertible element $\omega \in \mathcal{R}^{\times}$.
 When the surface is closed, it coincides with the classical skein algebra with parameter $A=\omega^{-2}$.
 An important feature of the stated skein algebra is its behavior under gluing of surfaces.
 More precisely, let $a$ and $b$ be two boundary arcs of an open punctured surface $\mathbf{\Sigma}$, and let us denote by $\mathbf{\Sigma}_{|a\#b}$ the surface obtained from $\mathbf{\Sigma}$ by gluing $a$ and $b$.
 L\^e showed that there is an injective algebra morphism

 which is coassociative in that it does not depend on the order we glue the arcs \textit{i.e.} for four distinct boundary arcs $a,b,c,d$, one has $i_{|a\#b}\circ i_{|c\#d} = i_{|c\#d}\circ i_{|a\#b}$.
 In particular, for each topological triangulation $\Delta$ of $\mathbf{\Sigma}$, one has an injective morphism of algebras